 Free, Fair, & Regular Elections: Essential Principles

-in periodic and genuine elections which shall be by universal and equal suffrage
+expressed in periodic and genuine elections which shall be by universal and equal suffrage and shall be

 Article 21, Universal Declaration of Human Rights, 1948

 Around the world, including in the United States, millions of people have braved violence, intimidation, and other obstacles to demand the right to express their will through the ballot box.
-Often, students and youth have played leading roles in this worldwide epic, from the Otpor resistance movement in Serbia, which helped to overthrow the dictator Slobodan Milosevic in 2000, to the students of the Orange Revolution in Ukraine, who occupied the capital's central square and mobilized resistance to reverse the fraudulent presidential election of 2004.
-In the United States itself, young people played a pivotal role in the civil rights movement, including the hundreds of students who challenged segregation throughout the South and those who registered blacks to vote in Mississippi during the "Freedom Summer" of 1964.
+Often, students and youth have played leading roles in this worldwide epic, such as the Otpor movement in Serbia, which helped to overthrow the dictator Slobodan Milosevic in 2000, or the Iranian Green Revolution, which protested the stealing of elections in 2009.
+In the United States, young people played a pivotal role in the civil rights movement, including thousands of students who challenged segregation throughout the South or volunteered to register black citizens to vote.

 Representative and Electoral Systems

-The majority of democracies have parliamentary systems, in which elections for the legislature determine the party in control of the executive branch.
-This means that the party or coalition with a majority of seats in parliament forms the government (although there are rare occasions of minority governments, they typically have majority support in parliament).
-In a presidential system, such as in the United States, or in a mixed presidential-parliamentary system, such as in France and Poland, there are separate elections for the executive and legislative branches.
+The majority of democracies have chosen to establish parliamentary systems, in which elections for the legislature also determine the party in control of the executive branch.
+This means that the party (or coalition) with a majority of seats in parliament forms the government.
+(Although there are occasions of minority coalitions forming governments, they typically have majority support in parliament.)
+In a presidential system, such as in the United States, or in a mixed presidential-parliamentary system, such as in France and Poland, there are separate elections for the head of the executive branch and the legislature.
 Although parliamentary systems may reflect more directly the citizens' will, presidential or mixed systems may provide greater checks and balances on the exercise of power (see also Constitutional Limits).

 There are two main types of electoral systems: proportional and direct.
 In proportional systems, seats in parliament are apportioned according to the percentage of the vote a party receives nationally or in regions; direct elections are determined by a majority or plurality vote in specific districts, usually divided proportionally to the population.
-But there are many variations on these systems, and some countries even use both systems for their elections.
-Furthermore, each system raises complex questions.
+But there are many variations on these systems, and many countries use a combination of proportional and direct systems for their elections.
+Each system raises complex questions.
 For example, should a turnout of less than 50 percent be considered a valid expression of the people's will?
 Should a plurality of the vote be sufficient to determine the majority in parliament or the national office of president?
-Should there be a threshold to enter parliament or should any party receiving votes be able to have a seat?
+Should there be a threshold vote for a party to enter parliament or should any party receiving votes be able to have a seat?
 There are no simple answers.
-Often, they depend on a country's political history and culture (see Resources).
+Often, these decisions depend on a country's political history and culture (see Resources).
 Often, however, these questions are determined based on the desire to manipulate an election’s outcome.

 Free, Fair, and Regular

-As with defining electoral and representative systems, there are no precise definitions for regular, free, and fair elections.
-International human rights conventions have established a basic consensus, most importantly Article 21 of the Universal Declaration of Human Rights, Article 21 states that "the will of the people . . . shall be expressed in periodic and genuine elections which shall be by universal and equal suffrage and shall be held by secret vote or by equivalent free voting procedures."
+As with the definitions for electoral and representative systems, there are no precise definitions for "regular, free, and fair elections."
+International human rights conventions have established a basic consensus.
+In the Universal Declaration of Human Rights, Article 21 states that "the will of the people . . . shall be expressed in periodic and genuine elections which shall be by universal and equal suffrage and shall be held by secret vote or by equivalent free voting procedures."

 There is one more essential requirement.
-For democracy to work, everyone must agree to accept the results of freely held elections.
-The people and parties who have lost power, or those who failed to gain it, must be willing to accept defeat.
-If the loser refuses to accept the winner, the election's legitimacy is diminished and the political system may be marked by conflict and instability.
+For democracy to work, everyone must agree to accept the legitimate results of freely held elections.
+The people and parties who lose power or who have failed to gain it must be willing to accept defeat.
+If the loser refuses to accept the winner, the election's legitimacy is diminished and the political system is likely to be marked by conflict and instability.
 A key test for a democracy is the successful and peaceful transfer of power from one party to another.
-Indeed, this is a continuous test for any democracy, even established ones, as the United States witnessed during the 2000 presidential elections.
+Indeed, this is a continuous test for any democracy, even established ones.

 Dictatorships and Elections

 Can elections ever legitimate the overturning of established democratic governance, the imposition of a dictatorship, or revolutionary violence?
 The terrible consequences of the Nazi regime alone make clear that the answer must be a resounding "No." As a rule, dictatorships that claim to hold genuine elections manipulate and distort them, making clear their intent to prevent real competition and the possibility of a peaceful transfer of power.
 Democracy is based on political freedom.
 Its main foundation, the holding of free elections, cannot legitimately be used to introduce political conditions of organized violence or state repression that prevent genuine and free elections from being held again.
-In such instances, elections are not signs of democracy, but rather serve as a facade to mask authoritarian political structures.
+In such instances, elections are not signs of democracy, but rather a mask to anti-democratic political structures.